 Glamping, a Global Travel Trend

 Over the past 10 years, glamping has moved up the ranks of the travel world.
-If you haven’t heard of it yet, here’s a primer on this growing trend.
+If you haven’t tried it yet, here’s a primer on this growing trend.
 While it might seem like a silly word, these hybrid concepts are nothing new to the English language.
 (For example, “Automobile” combines the Greek word for self with Latin word for moveable.)

 What’s so attractive about glamping travel is that there are so many possibilities.
 Anyone can use their creativity to enhance the natural environment and redefine “roughing it.”
 Glamping can be as simple as splurging on a large framed canvas tent with windows or as complicated as refurbishing an airstream camper van with hardwood floors, full kitchens and a lofted space.
 Many people think of glamping as something from Harry Potter, thanks to a beautiful rendition of magical tents in the Goblet of Fire movie.